hmanovah/QuickStart-BatchNumberLookup-Python/README.md

 - SDC Subscription to Batch Automation, Media Storage and Phone Number Verification
 - SDC Application created with Batch Automation, Media Storage and Phone Number Verification enabled for the App.
 - Access Token for application
-- JobID (ask your sales representative to create one for you)

 Detailed instructions can be found at https://developer.syniverse.com & https://sdcdocumentation.syniverse.com/index.php